Skip to main content

 • “The atmosphere is enriched by a sublime soundtrack that pairs ambient lo-fi beats with nostalgic melodies, further immersing players in an emotional limbo between serenity and sorrow.”

-• “After being sold on the concept that I would be able to make people tea in a cozy atmosphere with cute characters and music by Snail House, only to be kicked in the nuts and held hostage until 3am trying to just get through it in one go, because I already wasted the refund window and I knew I would never come back and finish the game if I left now, hoping the game would end up redeeming itself somewhat in the end, only to be completely let down.”
+• “After being sold on the concept that I would be able to make people tea in a cozy atmosphere with cute characters and music by Snail House, only to be stuck until 3 a.m. trying to get through it in one go because I already missed the refund window and knew I wouldn't come back, hoping the game would redeem itself, only to be completely let down.”

 • “Once you figure out the real meaning behind everything (pretty early on in the game), it feels like a totally different atmosphere from when you first started.”